Back to blog

 As an independent contractor, there will be no employer withholding taxes.
 This doesn’t mean there are no taxes involved, but you will be paying them differently, and you can use this to your advantage.
 Being self-employed, you can avoid paying 1099 taxes, but you should still contact a tax professional to help you examine your deductions and avoid audits by the IRS.

-You can deposit higher than regular amounts on your retirement accounts, and manage your own social security, healthcare, and income taxes.
-Another benefit is that you can deduct business expenses like home office supplies, internet travel expenses, or even meals.
+You can deposit higher-than-regular amounts into your retirement accounts and manage your own Social Security, healthcare, and income taxes.
+Another benefit is that you can deduct business expenses like:

 You can also check out our tax deduction tracker.
 It is a tool built specifically for self-employed workers to help identify deductible expenses and estimate quarterly taxes.